Consulta OnLine (periodico online) ISSN 1971-9892

 economy or "economy of little jobs".
 The constitutional principle of

-strongly protected, in order to constantly adjust the legal system to the
+being is strongly protected, in order to constantly adjust the legal system to

 Nevertheless, in the